Ashleigh Smith + photo

 Cover crops are a fantastic tool to keep your garden in tip-top shape.
 But how should a cover crop be planted?
 The most common way of actually spreading the seed is by broadcasting.
 Broadcasting means you sprinkle the seed over your garden area without needing precise seeding distances.
 Occasionally a seed may be planted with the drilling method if you are seeding an entire field.
 How much seed is spread over a given area depends on the type of seed.
 We have included a guide at the end of this article to show you the seeding rates for each recommended fall cover crop.

 As we mentioned in “Fall Cover Crop Planning” the first step in restoring and preserving soils is to select the best seed for your needs.
-While it is important to know the benefits a seed can provide is important, it is also important to know how those good things are achieved.
-Below we have matched up the benefits and route of action to receive them for each popular fall cover crop.
+If you want to address a specific problem, select seeds based on the benefits they provide.
+If you aren’t sure what problems need to be addressed, we highly recommend growing our All-Purpose Garden Cover Crop Mix.
+This mix includes plants from each cover crop category for the maximum number of benefits.
+Below we have matched up the benefits and route of action for each popular fall cover crop.
 Once you have selected the type of seed that will best help your garden, we recommend following the planting guide supplied below.

 Benefits of Overwintered Fall Cover Crops

 Overwintered crops are planted in the fall and left to overwinter in the garden.
 These plants are not killed by the winter weather.
 Instead, they may go dormant and come back in the spring.
-These varieties require maintenance mowing when they put on vertical growth in the fall.
-To kill them in time for your spring planting till into the soil after flowering has occurred in the spring.
-You may till them into the soil before winter sets in; however, you will forgo the benefits overwintering offers.
-Be sure to allow at least 2-3 weeks of rest for your soil before planting your garden.
+These varieties require maintenance, such as mowing, when they put on vertical growth in the fall.
+To kill them in time for your spring planting, till into the soil to break up the root structures at least 2-3 weeks before planting cash crops in the late spring.
+You may till them into the soil before winter sets in; however, any seeds that have developed may sprout in the spring.
+If they do, you should till them back under to terminate before planting.
+Some perennial cover crops, such as White Dutch clover, can be grown as an intercrop groundcover.
+This means it is not tilled under.
+Instead, it grows in place to prevent erosion, supply nitrogen, and improve soil over time.
+This application is most popular for long-term crops like fruit orchards or growing on walking paths between crop rows.

 Overwintered Rice Field